vindenesen/check_netscaler/README.md

 Currently the plugin has the following subcommands:

-- **check_vserver:** check the current service state of vservers (e.g. lb, vpn, gslb) and service groups
+- **state:** check the current service state of vservers (e.g. lb, vpn, gslb), services and service groups
-- **check_string, check_string_not:** check for a specific string in the api response (e.g. HA or cluster status)
+- **string, string_not:** check if a string exists in the api response or not (e.g. HA or cluster status)
-- **check_threshold_above, check_threshold_below:** check for a threshold (e.g. traffic limits, concurrent connections)
+- **above, below:** check if a value is above/below a threshold (e.g. traffic limits, concurrent connections)
-- **check_sslcert:**: check the lifetime for all installed ssl certificates
+- **sslcerts:**: check the lifetime for all installed ssl certificates
-- **dump_stats:** debug command, print all data for a stats endpoint
-- **dump_conf:** debug command, print all data for a conf endpoint
+- **debug:** debug command, print all data for a endpoint
-- **dump_vserver:** debug command, print all vservers

 This plugin works with VPX, MPX and SDX NetScaler Appliances.
-The api responses differ by appliance type and your installed license.
+The api responses may differ by build, appliance type and your installed license.

+The plugin supports performance data for the commands state and the above or below threshold checks.

-The plugin is in alpha state and feedback and feature requests are appreciated.
-Performance data is available.
+Feedback and feature requests are appreciated.

 # Installation

-On a CentOS/RHEL machine execute the following commands to install all Perl dependencies (Nagios::Plugin, LWP, JSON):
+On a Enterprise Linux machine (CentOS, RHEL) execute the following commands to install all Perl dependencies (Nagios::Plugin, LWP, JSON):

     yum install perl-libwww-perl perl-JSON perl-Nagios-Plugin